By using our website, you agree to our use of cookies (Visit our privacy policy).

 Finally, consistency is a fundamental aspect of professional voice acting.

-Recording a script a single time is one thing, but performing the same lines over and over can be very different.
+Recording a script a single time is one thing, but performing the same lines over and over can be very challenging.

 Voice actors are often asked to do multiple takes until they get the result the client is looking for.

-Like taking multiple pictures to make sure one comes out perfectly, recording several takes of the same script is a common practice even if a client doesn’t want any particular changes.
+Like taking multiple pictures to make sure one comes out perfectly, recording several takes is always a good idea.

 The best voice actors can maintain the same tone, clarity, and emphasis whether they’re working on take #1 or take #100.

-The important thing is to continue persevering even if they’re having trouble landing voice acting jobs.
+The important thing is to continue persevering even when you’re having trouble landing jobs.

 How Much Do Voice Actors Make?